MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 - [SmartScreenPuaEnabled policy](./microsoft-edge-policies.md#smartscreenpuaenabled)
 - [Configure Windows Defender SmartScreen](/microsoft-edge/deploy/available-policies?source=docs#configure-windows-defender-smartscreen)

-Admins can also customize the Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) block list.
+Admins can also customize the Microsoft Defender Advanced Threat Protection (ATP) blocklist.
 They can use the Microsoft Defender ATP portal to [create and manage indicators for IPs and URLs](/windows/security/threat-protection/microsoft-defender-atp/manage-indicators#create-indicators-for-ips-and-urlsdomains-preview).

 ## Protect against PUA with Windows Defender Antivirus